'Theatre Of The Grotesque No. 2: Borehole' by Michelle Driver

 2019, hand woven tapestry (wool, cotton, linen, x-ray film) - 43.5cm x 45cm (17.1" x 17.7")

-I created 'Theatre Of The Grotesque No. 1' using vintage medical imagery as a metaphor for the harsh reality of our society, which appears open-minded, but is wanting us all to conform to the status quo.
+I created 'Theatre Of The Grotesque No. 2 - Borehole' using vintage medical imagery as a metaphor for society, which appears open-minded, but is wanting us to conform to the status quo.
 The practice of trepanning could suggest the brainwashing of the masses by government and media.